 - Our SENCo oversees all support and progress of any child requiring additional support across the school. - The class teacher will oversee, plan and work with each child with SEND in their class to ensure that progress in every area is made. - Children may be involved in an intervention either individually or as part of a group. - Children may be supported in a small group by a TA or the class teacher.
-Parents will be informed and progress communicated if this is the case. - Children working at pre-curriculum levels in KS1 will have a personalised engagement profile written for them.
+Parents will be informed and progress communicated if this is the case. - Children working at pre-key stage levels in KS1 will have a personalised engagement profile written for them. - Children whose barriers to learning do not enable them to fully access our School curriculum may follow our Ordinarily Available Curriculum for children with SEND.
+This is a needs based curriculum that ensures that that both the environment and provision enable a child's learning to progress.